 Oct.
 12 was another very busy date in National Hockey League history.
-The laundry list of milestones occurring on this date includes two teams getting their first-ever wins, a bunch of first goals, some great goaltending and the 100,000th goal ever scored in NHL play.
+The laundry list of milestones that occurred includes two teams getting their first-ever wins, a bunch of first goals, some great goaltending, and the 100,000th goal ever scored in NHL play.
+So, let’s hop aboard the THW time machine and revisit all the great moments this date has given us.

 Two Teams Score First Victory

 The Columbus Blue Jackets had a rough start to their franchise history.
 They headed into their first-ever road game, on Oct.
 12, 2000, at the Calgary Flames with an 0-2-0 record.
-They lost their first to games against the Chicago Blackhawks and Kings by a combined scored of 12-4.
+They lost their first two games against the Chicago Blackhawks and Kings by a combined score of 12-4.

 Rostislav Klesla gave the Blue Jackets an early 1-0 before Kevyn Adams doubled the lead less than four minutes later.
 The Flames fought back to even up the score heading into the third period.
 Adams struck for his second goal of the night in the final frame to give Columbus their first win.
 Goaltender Ron Tugnutt made 19 saves to pick up a victory for the seventh different team in his career.